alttch/eva3/doc/quickstart.rst

 Define drivers and assign them to the items.
-Consider the fan control relay is on Modbus unit 0x01 and is controlled by coil #0 and the temperature sensor is on Modbus unit 0x02 and its value is stored in holding registers h0-h1 as IEE 754a 32-bit float.
+Consider the fan control relay is on Modbus unit 0x01 and is controlled by coil #0 and the temperature sensor is on Modbus unit 0x02 and its value is stored in holding registers h0-h1 as IEEE 754a 32-bit float.

 .. code:: shell